How Shareholder Derivative Suits Fight Corporate Misconduct

 Individual and institutional shareholders have the ability to take legal action on behalf of a corporation to protect it against harm.
 In a shareholder derivative action, these shareholders typically bring suits against insiders of the company, such as executives, officers, board members, or majority shareholders who are engaged in misconduct.

-At Hendershot, Cannon & Hisey, P.C., our Houston business litigation attorneys protect the rights of shareholders by holding directors, officers, and majority shareholders accountable.
+At Hendershot, Cowart & Hisey, P.C., our Houston business litigation attorneys protect the rights of shareholders by holding directors, officers, and majority shareholders accountable.
 By being part of the solution when fraud or misconduct occurs, especially when it is committed by management unlikely to bring suit against themselves, shareholders can take an active role in protecting their interests and the success of a company.

 Because shareholders are owners of a company that, by law, cannot act for itself, there may be a need to enforce the legal duties corporate directors and officers owe their shareholders.
 Should a company suffer harm as a result of misconduct committed by directors, officers, or majority shareholders which would be unlikely to redress the harm itself, shareholders can take legal action by pursuing shareholder derivative lawsuits as representatives of the company.
 In addition to providing greater accountability for shareholders and protecting them and their companies from further harm, these actions can also recover lost value.

 Shareholder derivative suits can address a range of misconduct and fraudulent actions, including:

 - Fraud and unlawful activity

 In addition to claims brought against current or former officers and directors of a company, other third parties, such as accountants or lawyers, may also be named as defendants if their conduct caused harm.

 In order to pursue a derivative action, Texas law enforces a number of procedural requirements: